 - a FrameNet frame element dictionary, used to create a frame element taxonomy,identifying hypernymic links between frame elements and the number of frames in which these frame elements appear (see Electronic Dictionaries and an online version that allows exploration of this taxonomy),

 - a dictionary of all English prepositions (courtesy of Oxford University Press), further developed and analyzed in The Preposition Project, with an online version and broken down into preposition classes with digraphs showing derivational relationships and with preposition corpora containing 80,000 sentences, including tokenized, lemmatized, and dependency parsed versions in CoNLL-X format (see The Preposition Project Corpora).
 A corpus pattern analysis of preposition behavior, with a Pattern Dictionary of English Prepositions (PDEP), has been initiated (with an online version), following principles developed by Patrick Hanks (with current data available for download in MySQL files), and

-- the Oxford Dictionary of English (1st and 2nd editions).
+- the Oxford Dictionary of English (1st and 2nd editions) and the Macquarie Dictionary.

 The electronic versions of the Oxford and Macquarie lexical resources are not publicly available, but may be licensed through CL Research for research purposes.

 CL Research has implemented the content analysis tool Minnesota Contextual Content Analysis (MCCA), used for statistical characterization and analysis of texts, from sentences to books, tweets and Likert scales, newspaper articles and blogs, including multiple person texts such as transcripts of focus groups, interviews, hearings, and TV scripts or plays such as Hamlet.
 CL Research converted the original MCCA Fortran program and its dictionary (into a DIMAP dictionary) for use in personal computers.
 MCCALite is free for non-commercial use.

 The results of our research in examining the role of computational lexicons are incorporated in the Knowledge Management System (KMS), which is a unified platform for